 Re-envisioning the Fan Experience at Ford Field

 The $100M Ford Field Renovation Project is a comprehensive re-envisioning of the fan experience throughout the stadium.
 As the architects of the original stadium in 2002, The Detroit Lions partnered with ROSSETTI to upgrade their hospitality spaces in order to align with the changing local marketplace and demographics, as well as better utilize space within the stadium.
-A total of 210,000 square feet of space, ranging from large social clubs to suites and loges, was renovated in place or completely reconfigured in a compressed seven-month time frame to be completed by August, 2017 for the start of the pre-game football season.
+A total of 210,000 SF of space was renovated in place or completely reconfigured in a compressed seven-month time frame to be completed by August, 2017 for the start of the pre-game football season.
 The renovations transformed unused and dated suites and empty space into large social clubs, mini-suites and new loge seating to enhance the experience for every type of Lions fan

-The design concept strengthens the Lion’s brand, football legacy, and history in Detroit.
-Design inspiration is taken from the “Nothing Stops Detroit” slogan to highlight the grit, determination, and history of both the Lions and the city.
-The design themes are expressed through layering the team’s colors and graphics, as well as textures, furniture, finishes, and curated displays that will be constructed by local craftsman and artisans.
+The design concept strengthened the Lions’ brand, the team’s football legacy and history in Detroit.
+Design inspiration was taken from surrounding neighborhoods to highlight the grit, determination and context of the adjacent city, as well as automotive industry.
+The design themes are expressed through layering the team’s colors and graphics, as well as local textures, custom designed furniture and finishes, and curated displays that were constructed by local craftsman and artisans.

 On the north side, the design strategy brought in a youthful spirit with a more modern design aesthetic, innovative use of materials, lighting and custom furniture.
-The new design aesthetic of the North side is influenced by auto industry styling and mid-century modern.
-Clubs will have volumes of space to encourage mobility, socializing and viewing in a variety of seating options.
-For the first time since the stadium was built, the North side will have a full kitchen creating more opportunities for corporate events.
+The new design aesthetic of the north side is influenced by auto industry styling and mid-century modern industrial design.
+Clubs now have volumes of space to encourage mobility, socializing and viewing in a variety of seating options.
+For the first time since the stadium was built, the North side has a full 4,000 SF kitchen creating more opportunities for corporate events.

 The Lounge hovers five levels above the field on the North side of the stadium, and is intended to be a fresh, youthful experience, and is open to all fans.
 The edge of the club is lined with lounge-type seating to encourage socializing and movement while taking advantage of the open view of the field

-This club was designed to encourage social and communal gathering is the hallmark for this unique club on the north suite level.
-At its core are the 12 theater box-style mini-suites that a small group of 10 people can come together and watch the game but still have the option of gathering in a club-like environment directly outside of their suite.
+This club was designed to encourage social and communal gathering that is the hallmark of business networking in this north-suite level.
+At its core are the 12 theater box-style mini-suites that can accommodate a small group of 10 people to watch the game but still have the option of gathering in a club-like environment directly outside of their suite.

 The Grid-Iron Club capitalizes on Detroit’s growing culinary recognition and the social scene that parallels it.
 Food takes center stage at this club, by the addition of four new Detroit-centric concessions manned by the Detroit’s hottest new culinary sensations.